Program of Instruction

 - For those students previously or subsequently admitted to Cornell's LL.M. program, Summer Institute credits will apply toward the LL.M. at Cornell (consistent with ABA accreditation requirements), and may be recognized in other LL.M. programs in the United States.

 - Non-Cornell J.D. students should consult their dean of students or registrar to determine the amount of course credit allowed, and all J.D. students should note that it is unlikely that participation in the Summer Institute may be used to accelerate graduation; students interested in acceleration should consult their home schools to review this issue in light of ABA Standard 304.

 continuing legal education (cle) credit

+Exams are handwritten and computers cannot be used during exams.
+If your exam is open-book, you are permitted to bring your books and printed course pack materials to the exam.
 All student in the Paris Summer Institute are subject to the Cornell University Law School Honor Code.
 In particular, all examinations are governed by this Code.
 All enrolled students are required to familiarize themselves with the policies contained in the Code, which can be found here.